Canon G7 X Mark II vs SX60

 |Panasonic LX10||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic LX10|

 It is notable that the SX60 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the SX60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Both the G7X Mark II and the SX60 have been discontinued, but can regularly be found used on eBay.
+The SX60 was replaced by the Canon SX70, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.